Adam-Thometz/Art-Buddy/README.md

 ### Sequence Maker

 This app allows students to create a sequence of sounds.
 They pick sounds from different categories and can mix and match them however they want.
 Students also have the option of either playing the sounds one at a time or playing them altogether at once.
-Students can also adjust the pitch of each sound.
+Students can also adjust the pitch of the sounds.
+Good for practicing general reading skills such as reading from left to right.

+### What's That Instrument?

+This app allows students to learn about different instruments based on category.
+Students can also test their instrument knowledge in the Listening Skills test and unlock instruments in the Song Maker.
+Good for listening and reading comprehension.

 ### Score Keeper

 This app is a basic score keeper.
-Extra features include assigning a color to a student and visualizing how many points each player has.
+Extra features include assigning a color to a player and visualizing how many points each player has.
+When the game ends, user can press the End Game button to show the winner.
+Good for recognizing and comparing quantity.

 ## Technical Information